maherou/Teaching/Archive/ATaleOfThreeCS373Students-pre-Fall-2023.md

 ---

-**Narrator:** TWO DAYS BEFORE THE SURVEY PAPER AND PRESENTATION
+**Narrator:** TWO DAYS BEFORE THE FOUNDATIONS 'PHASE A' PAPER AND PRESENTATION

-**Null:** Wow, that first 373 paper is due in two days.
+**Null:** Wow, that first capstone paper is due in two days.
 I think I have to prepare a short talk too.
 Let’s see.

-**Dux:** I have been working on the survey paper, but wow am I having trouble finding material.
+**Dux:** I have been working on the first Foundations paper, but wow am I having trouble finding material.
 You would think there is a lot of information on 3D gaming.
 But Google just gives me fluffy stuff!

 **Einar:** Graphs, edges, nodes, clusters.
 This is heavy stuff, but I am glad I got some help at the library.
 Also, I found a great intro video from an online class, and a PhD thesis.
 Both are really useful.
 They go through all the basic information.
 I am going to have trouble fitting everything into this short assignment and talk, but I will focus on the basics.